Bangor City F.C.: Powell years (2007–2016)

 The club won back the Welsh Cup in 2008 defeating Llanelli 4–2 after extra time at Latham Park, Newtown.
-Victory in the Welsh Cup meant that Bangor had again qualified for Europe and in the following seasons UEFA Cup they were drawn to face FC Midtjylland of Denmark.
+Victory in the Welsh Cup meant that Bangor had again qualified for Europe and in the following season's UEFA Cup they were drawn to face FC Midtjylland of Denmark.
 The tie saw Bangor beaten 10–1 on aggregate.

 Bangor ended the 2008–09 season with yet more silverware as they retained the Welsh Cup by defeating Aberystwyth Town 2–0 in a match held at Parc y Scarlets, Llanelli.

 The 2008–09 Welsh Cup success meant that Bangor participated in the inaugural Europa League competition at the start of the 2009–10 season.
 They were drawn to face Honka Espoo in the second qualifying round and were eliminated at the first hurdle losing 3–0 on aggregate.

 Bangor made it three Welsh Cup wins in a row in 2009–10 with a 3–2 success against Port Talbot in the Welsh Cup Final, again held at Llanelli.

 In the 2010–11 Europa League campaign, Bangor City were drawn against Honka Espoo.
 They overcame the Finnish side in the Europa League second qualifying round with a 3–2 aggregate scoreline.
 Bangor succumbed to Portuguese side Marítimo in the third qualifying round.
 Marítimo won 10–3 on aggregate.

 The 2010–11 season marked a significant change in the set-up of the Welsh Premiership, with Bangor one of the 12 sides (down from 18) contesting the championship.
 They won their opening 15 games of the season, eventually winning their first league title in 16 years on the final day of the season.
 This was achieved by beating TNS, 1–0.